Parameterized Complexity of Finding a Maximum Common Vertex Subgraph Without Isolated Vertices: Structural Parameters of the Input Graphs

-\begin{proof}[Proof] Let the input be graphs $G_1$, $G_2$ and we want to maximize the size of the common star forest subgraph.
+\begin{theorem} There exists an \FPT algorithm for {\ourprob}, parameterized by $k$, running in time $2^{2^{\OO(k^2)}} \cdot n^{\OO(1)}$, where $k$ is the maximum size of a connected component in either input graph. \end{theorem} \begin{proof} Let the input be graphs $G_1$, $G_2$ and we want to maximize the size of the common star forest subgraph.
 Let $n = |V(G_1)| + |V(G_2)|$.
 The \FPT algorithm consists of two phases: the \emph{preprocessing phase} and the \emph{ILP phase}.
 The preprocessing phase computes the necessary values needed for the ILP, which is then solved in the ILP phase.

 \subparagraph*{Preprocessing phase.} First we enumerate all distinct ordered, connected graphs of $k$ nodes.
 These are named $C_1$, $C_2$, ..., $C_{k_1}$.
 This can be done by simply enumerating all possible subsets of edges between $k$ vertices.
 Therefore $k_1 \le 2^{\binom{k}{2}}$, and this process can be done in time $\OO(k_1)$ time.